mikkohei13/havistin2/readme.md

 ## Must

+- Links from squareform to a) printable map, b) to heatmap, maybe forsyt on the PHP pages under biomi.org.
+- Decide whether to use caching (fast load when going back to front page) or async/await (semi-fast load anytime).
+Which one is better when there are more services, and some bird atlas stats are on subpages?
 - Command to deploy version other than latest.
 First submit to Articat Registry, then deploy from there using --image option.

 ## Should